sarasrking/Introduction-to-Jupyter-Notebooks/Getting started with R.md

 Objectives:
 - Open a notebook then use markdown and Python to perform basic tasks
 Activity:
- - With a group, work on markdown adjustments and have a go at changing some of the code to produce different results.
+ - With a group, work on a calculation and have a go at changing some of the code to produce different results.
 Keypoints:
  - Get started, be fearless!
 ---